-Kaushik Roy Chowdhury is Assistant Professor in the Electrical and Computer Engineering Department at Northeastern University since September 2009.
-He received his Ph.D. from the Georgia Institute of Technology, School of Electrical and Computer Engineering in August 2009, under the guidance of Prof. Ian F. Akyildiz.
-He completed his M.S. in Computer Science from the University of Cincinnati in 2006, being advised by Prof. Dharma Agrawal.
-His research is on:
+Kaushik Roy Chowdhury is Associate Professor in the Electrical and Computer Engineering Department at Northeastern University and Faculty Fellow of the College of Engineering.
+He received his Ph.D. from the Georgia Institute of Technology in August 2009 and M.S. from the University of Cincinnati in 2006.

-Energy Harvesting Networks: Radio frequency (RF) energy harvesting.
+Energy Harvesting Sensors & IoT: Radio frequency (RF) energy harvesting.
 Link and network layer design with energy-aware duty cycling.
 Use of wireless energy transfer.
 Energy provisioning and resource management.
 Joint RF energy and magnetic coupling-based energy transfer.

-Implantable Sensor Networks: Channel modeling for glavanic coupled communication.
+Implantable Sensor Networks: Channel modeling for galvanic coupled communication.
 On-body and intra-body communication.
 Protocol stack for sensor-actuator interactions.
 Systems design for intra-body transceivers.